Exarkuniv/RetroPie-Extras-Nano/README.md

 i install the ``PulseAudio Volume Control`` app and just disable analog output, since using command line was abit confusing.

-to get the **rigelengine, dxx-rebirth, nblood, rednukem, and pcexhumed**  script to install, you need to change the GCC and G++ from version 7 to version 10 and 11
+to get the **rigelengine, tfe, dxx-rebirth, nblood, rednukem, and pcexhumed**  script to install, you need to change the GCC and G++ from version 7 to version 10 and 11

 so use ``sudo update-alternatives --config gcc`` and ``sudo update-alternatives --config g++`` and change it to whatever number the higher version is on your system